Best cheap smartwatch for Android 2024

 Reasons to avoid

-Most Wear OS watches today are on the pricey side.
-But the TicWatch E3, which originally launched with Wear OS 2 but now has Wear OS 3, is the rare option that's quite affordable, especially since it frequently goes on sale.
-You'll simply have to accept some downsides for the low price.
+Majority of the Wear OS watches these days are a bit on the pricey side.
+However, the Mobvoi TicWatch E3, which originally launched with Wear OS 2 but now has been upgraded to Wear OS 3, is a rare option that's quite affordable, especially as it goes on sale frequently.
+You'll simply have to accept some downsides for that low price!

 First, the positives.
-Most of our other cheap Android smartwatch picks are fitness watches with proprietary OSs and no app support.
-The TicWatch E3 gives you all the apps you could want, and it affords longer battery life than the Galaxy Watch FE—especially in Essential mode.
+Most of our other cheap Android smartwatch picks are fitness watches with proprietary operating systems and not much in terms of app support.
+Conversely, the TicWatch E3 gives you all the apps you could possibly ever want, and it affords longer battery life than the Galaxy Watch FE—especially in Essential mode.

-In exchange for the low price, you're getting an LCD with a thick bezel that our reviewer called "a bit excessive."
-You also have to rely on the touchscreen, which may bother you if you're used to a digital crown.
-The TicWatch E3 has less RAM and storage than the Galaxy Watch FE, as well.
-But since we've seen it discounted for half the price of Samsung's cheapest watch, these are fair compromises.
+In exchange for the affordable price, you're getting an LCD with a thick bezel that our reviewer called "a bit excessive."
+You also have to rely on the touchscreen for all the interaction, which may bother you if you're used to a digital crown.
+The TicWatch E3 also has less RAM and storage than the Galaxy Watch FE.
+But since we've noticed it going for half the price of Samsung's cheapest smartwatch, these compromises can be ignored.

-Honorable mentions: We've also seen the TicWatch Pro 3 and TicWatch Pro 3 Ultra discounted into the $150 range.
-They have the same software and performance, but far stronger battery life, AMOLED displays, and better materials.
+Honorable mentions: We've also seen the TicWatch Pro 3 and TicWatch Pro 3 Ultra discounted well into the $150 range.
+They have the same software platform and performance, but far better battery life, AMOLED displays, and better materials.
 We just can't guarantee they'll be as cheap as the E3 at any given moment.

 Attribute | Quick look | Score |